toniphan21/go-mapper-gen/README.md

 }
 ```

-and another struct perhaps generated from your database using tool such as [sqlc](https://sqlc.dev)
+and another struct perhaps generated from your database using tool such as [sqlc](https://sqlc.dev) located in `db`

 ```go
 // file: db/models.go